Overview

 1. Zimmerman Method

 This method uses temperature, humidity, and precipitation to calculate watering percentage.
-By default, it uses a baseline of 70 °F (21 °C) temperature, 30% Humidity and 0 inch precipitation.
-Under the baseline condition, the formula returns 100% water time (i.e. no change to the water time).
+By default, it uses a baseline temperature of 70 °F (21 °C), baseline humidity of 30% and baseline precipitation of 0 inch.
+Under the baseline condition, the formula returns 100% water time (i.e. no change to the programmed water time).
 The percentage increases or decreases as the weather conditions deviate from the baseline.
 Specifically:

 • Precipitation: using total precipitation of the previous day: -2% for each hundredth of an inch precipitation.